aws-solutions-library-samples/guidance-for-cell-based-architecture-for-amazon-eks/README.md

 ## Deployment Steps

-**TO DO: replace with live link to IG once it is published** Please refer to [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/cba-eks-0603/compute/cell-based-architecture-for-amazon-eks.html) for detailed instructions to deploy **Guidance for a Cell-Based Architecture for Amazon EKS on AWS**.
+Please refer to [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/cba-eks-0603/compute/cell-based-architecture-for-amazon-eks.html) for detailed instructions to deploy, run and un-deploy the **Guidance for a Cell-Based Architecture for Amazon EKS on AWS**.

 <br/>